centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 </TabItem>
 <TabItem value="BBDO v3" label="BBDO v3">

-**There is no Protobuf version for this event.**
+The event is the same as in BBDO v2.
+There is no Protobuf event.

 </TabItem>
 </Tabs>

 ### Host group

-This is a configuration event that declares a host group.
+This event is emitted when a host group is created.

 <Tabs groupId="sync">
 <TabItem value="BBDO v2" label="BBDO v2">